Permit to Acquire

 • Your personal details and license information.

-• Specifics of the firearm you want to buy (make, model, caliber, serial number).
+• Specifics of the firearm you want to buy (Category, Caliber and Action).

 • Your genuine reason for needing that firearm.